Montague Township, New Jersey: Local government

 Montague Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
-The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle."Forms of Municipal Government in New Jersey", p.
-7. Rutgers University Center for Government Studies.
-Accessed June 3, 2015.
+The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each serving terms of one year.

-As of 2024, members of the Montague Township Committee are Mayor Richard E. Innella (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor George E. Zitone (R, term on committee and as deputy mayor ends 2022), Joseph Krumpfer (R, 2024), James LeDonne (R, 2024) and Fred Merusi (R, 2023).2022 Municipal Data Sheet, Montague Township.
-Accessed May 5, 2022.Election Summary November 3, 2020 General Election Official Amended Results, Sussex County, New Jersey, updated December 10, 2020.
-Accessed January 1, 2021.
+As of 2024, members of the Montague Township Committee are Mayor George E. Zitone (R, term on committee ends December 31, 2026; term as mayor ends 2024), Deputy Mayor Joseph Krumpfer (R, term on committee and as deputy mayor ends 2024), Richard E. Innella (R, 2025), James LeDonne (R, 2024) and Fred Merusi (R, 2026).